Ellen Swallow Richards: Rumford Kitchen

-The first commercially available "modern" kitchen ranges began to appear about 1800, they were the invention of an American named Sir Benjamin Thompson, Count von Rumford.
+The first commercially available "modern" kitchen ranges began to appear around 1800, they were the invention of an American named Sir Benjamin Thompson, Count von Rumford.

 American Public School Lunch Program

-A first, major program was started in some Boston high schools in 1894 to provide nutritional meals at low prices to children who would not normally have them.
+A major program was started in some Boston high schools in 1894 to provide nutritional meals at low prices to children who would not normally have them.
 Due in large part to Ellen Richards and Edward Atkinson, the New England Kitchen ran the program as a 'private enterprise' that paid for itself many times over.
 The lunches never became effective instruments for teaching the New Nutrition the founders had envisaged.
-But, because the program provided nutritious meals children would otherwise not have, it became the main justification for similar lunch programs in other cities."
+However, the program provided nutritious meals children would otherwise not have, so it became the main justification for similar lunch programs in other cities."

 In 1946, President Harry S. Truman signed into law the National School Lunch Program to provide low-cost or free school lunch meals to qualified students through subsidies to schools.
 The program was established as a way to prop up food prices by absorbing farm surpluses, while at the same time providing food to school age children.
 It was named after Richard Russell, Jr.

 Lake Placid Conference

-Early in September 1899, trustees of the Lake Placid Club (Morningside, New York) thought it was the right time to bring together those most interested in home science, or household economics and sent out many invitations for the Lake Placid Conference scheduled to take place September 19–25, 1899.
+Early in September 1899, trustees of the Lake Placid Club (in the Adirondacks) thought it was the right time to bring together those most interested in home science, or household economics and sent out many invitations for the Lake Placid Conference scheduled to take place September 19–25, 1899.
 Melvil Dewey, one of the club's trustees, personally invited Richards to attend.
 She gave a lecture on standards of living and was elected chairman of the conference.